|

 1. Wrong Fan Size

 When we talk about fan “size,” we don’t mean the physical size of the hood unit; we mean how much air the unit circulates.
-Smaller, lower CFM (cubic feet per min of air moved) hoods are typically less expensive.
+Smaller, lower-CFM (cubic feet per minute of air moved) hoods are typically less expensive.
 These less expensive units have cheaper fans that move less air and make more noise.
-The higher the CFM - the more air that’s moved - the further away the range can be from the hood.
-Flush ceiling-mounted hoods need to be sized properly because they’re further away.
+The higher the CFM, the more air that’s moved, the further away the range can be from the hood.
+Flush ceiling-mounted hoods need to be properly sized because they’re farther away.

 2. Improperly Routed Ventilation

-In many cases, and unbeknownst to the homeowner, the hood fan doesn’t ventilate at all.
+In many cases, unbeknownst to the homeowner, the hood fan doesn’t ventilate at all.
 Instead, we find many cases where the hood fan only circulates the air away from the stove and back into the room.
 This is especially prevalent in multi-unit apartment and condo complexes.
-Adequate hood ventilation often isn’t installed because they require extra ductwork (aka more time and money), and the placement of the hoods can make it challenging to add ducts to vent properly.
+Adequate hood ventilation often isn’t installed because it requires extra ductwork (aka more time and money), and hood placement can make it challenging to add ducts to vent properly.

-When routing ductwork outside, the greater the length and the more twists and turns it has, the less efficient the fan will be.
+When routing ductwork outside, the longer and more twisty it is, the less efficient the fan will be.
 In an optimal situation, it is advised not to extend the venting ductwork beyond 30 feet.

 Range Craft says, “your range hood duct shouldn’t exceed 30’ for a straight run, 25’ for a run with one elbow, and 20’ for a run with 2 elbows.
 The shorter the duct, the better.
 If your ductwork is too long, your kitchen air cannot reach the outside.”
-The longer the vent, the more buildup of grease, dust, etc., in the ductwork, making it become a safety hazard.
-The fan has to push all of the air out of the length of the vent, which decreases the fan's efficiency.
+The longer the vent, the more buildup of grease, dust, etc., in the ductwork, making it a safety hazard.
+The fan has to push all the air out along the length of the vent, which decreases its efficiency.

 3. Hood at Wrong Elevation

-It is recommended for indoor range hoods to be mounted somewhere between 28 and 36 inches from your cooktop.
-You may see varying heights recommended based on your type of cooktop (gas, electric, or induction range).
+It is recommended that indoor range hoods be mounted between 28 and 36 inches above your cooktop.
+You may see varying heights recommended depending on your cooktop type (gas, electric, or induction).
 You should always consult your builder and an appliance specialist before installation.

 stove hood height guide